 - Get Executive Approval to Commit the Time.
 The #1 security action a CxO can make is the allocation of time for their existing team to invest in security.
 It does not take millions of capital dollars to make a significant impact on the organization’s security posture.
-It does take time allocated from people’s work day to invest, converse, learn, and act on the security knowledge.
+It does take time allocated for people’s workday to invest, converse, learn, and act on the security knowledge.
 Get the CxO approval to have these security conversations.

 - Ask the questions in writing.
 Start the conversation by requesting in writing to your vendor with the first questions, the meeting time, and meeting location.
 The objective should be a partnership conversation.
 As hinted throughout this document, there are no perfect security solutions.
 What is important is the dialog and action.

-- Non-Disclosure Agreements (NDAs) Might Be Required.
+- Non-Disclosure Agreements (NDA) Might Be Required.
 The dialog and information exchanged shares details that are best controlled so that the bad threat actors do not have access.
-Mutual NDAs are not required, but are also not to be a surprised.
+Mutual NDAs are not required but are also not to be a surprise.
 What is key is that both partied view the exchange within the understanding that the threat vectors are real and impact each of there customers.

 - Get responses in writing from your vendors.
 The writing process is not a burden for the vendor.
 The questions asked in the checklist applies to all their customers.
 Every question asked is a question that would be asked by other customers.